Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #014 – July 28, 2025
 📝 Request: Create an option to flag log entries for later reference or to show that they are important
 ✅ Resolution: LOG FLAGGING SYSTEM IMPLEMENTED: Added importance flags with visual indicators (🔥 Critical, ⭐ Important, 📌 Reference).
-Enhanced dashboard with flag filtering options and priority sorting.
-Implemented toggle functionality for flag management and visual distinction for flagged entries.
+Enhanced dashboard with flag filtering options and interactive flag selection dropdown.
+Implemented API endpoint for flag management with real-time updates and visual notifications.
 🔒 Constraint Note: Rule #2 followed as required (appended new entry).
 Rule #4 followed as required (mirrored to REQUEST_HISTORY.md).

 log #013 – July 28, 2025